 Be advised, you must have advisor approval before dropping a course.

-- Work-term reports and the ECE 100A/B, ..., 400A/B Electrical and Computer Engineering Practice courses do not count towards the required number of courses.
+Note that work-term reports/reflections and the class prof seminar courses do not count towards the required number of courses.

 Table 1 lists the number of required elective course required to satisfy the full course load requirement.